krumbunny/glazemixup.com/src/manual/background/analysis.md

 In this glaze for example 23% of the molecules are calcia.
 All the molecules total up to 100%.

-Another way to scale the numbers is to adjust just the flux numbers to sum to one.
+Another way to scale the numbers is to make the flux molecules to sum to one.
 It's known as a Unity formulation and is the first column of numbers in the analysis.
+For a Unity formula the oxide amount is in proportion to all the fluxes.
 In this case the calcia is 0.85, or 85% of the fluxes.
+The silica is 2.45, so there are 2.45 silica molecules for every flux molecule.

 Unity Molecular Formula (aka UMF) is also known as Seger Formula.
 In UMF the fluxes will add to one but the other oxides can range.